Tahseen

 Keeping Spaces Clean

 In camps, residents often share public facilities.
-Our teams will work with camp block leaders—residents who take on different responsibilities within the community—to foster ownership of the shared spaces.
-Cleaning supplies will be distributed to support block efforts in ensuring that communal facilities are clean and safe to use.
+Our teams work with residents who take on different responsibilities within the community to foster ownership of the shared spaces.
+Cleaning supplies are distributed to support block efforts in ensuring that communal facilities are clean and safe to use.